Outcome-based education: Sri Lanka

+Today, all the teacher training programmes emphasize the training on OBE concepts such as the Certificate of Teaching in Higher Education (CTHE) run by the Universities and Postgraduate degree programme in Medical Education run by the Postgradute Institute of Medicine (PGIM).

+As the QAC of the UGC has introduced a mechanism to include OBE concepts, and it is being frequently monitored, almost all the degree programmes in Sri Lanka are now adopting the OBE concepts into their curricula.

 India

-India has become the permanent signatory member of the Washington Accord on 13 June 2014.
+India has become a permanent signatory member of the Washington Accord on 13 June 2014.
 India has started implementing OBE in higher technical education like diploma and undergraduate programmes.
 The National Board of Accreditation, a body for promoting international quality standards for technical education in India has started accrediting only the programmes running with OBE from 2013.

 The National Board of Accreditation mandates establishing a culture of outcomes-based education in institutions that offer Engineering, Pharmacy, Management programs.
 Outcomes analysis and using the analytical reports to find gaps and carry out continuous improvement is essential cultural shift from how the above programs are run when OBE culture is not embraced.
 Outcomes analysis requires huge amount of data to be churned and made available at any time, anywhere.
 Such an access to scalable, accurate, automated and real-time data analysis is possible only if the institute adopts either excelsheet based measurement system or some kind of home-grown or commercial software system.
 It is observed that excelsheet based measurement and analysis system doesn't scale when the stakeholders want to analyse longitudinal data.